 During the design phase, you need to create a design that accounts for all the inputs and outputs you expect.

-For example, some systems prefer to dump data out in flat (Excel) like files.
+For example, some systems prefer to dump data out in flat (Excel) files.
 In such cases, you'll need some kind of FTP (File Transfer Protocol) connection.
 On the other hand, some systems have direct API access that allows data extraction and updates using simple techniques.

 A key part of systems integration is seamless data transfer.
 Otherwise, it can lead to inaccuracies and issues.
-To get there, you need to plan out the ‘when’ and the ‘what’ of your data flow.
+To get there, you need to plan out the ‘when’ and the ‘what’ if your data flow.

 A systems integration platform such as Workato relies on the use of ‘recipes’ to map the process through a series of triggers and actions.
-This makes integration an easy step by step process.
+This makes integration an easy step-by-step process.